 In addition we are keen to work with experts in the sectors where we operate, with whom we share goals and values.
 In 2017, following our innovative Artists Residencies in Care Homes programme, we partnered with the National Activity Providers Association, sharing arts activity ideas and techniques, with their 2,500 members across the country, through the NAPA LINK newsletter.

-If you are interested in partnering with us, contact Kate Hodson our Programme Director.
+If you are interested in partnering with us, contact Susan Langford our Director.

 Find out more about how we work in partnership with other arts organisations and cultural venues here.

 Magic Me has a strong track record of providing consultancy, training and advice to organisations wishing to introduce an intergenerational element to their own work, or run a one-off event or activity.
 Find out more here or contact Susan Langford, our Director, to discuss how Magic Me might work with you.